rseah145/smw-term2/lesson_7/Practical.md

 7. Check that Current\[<Your Root CA Record\>] is selected and click Download CA cert chain to save the cert to the Download directory
 ![image](../images/Pasted%20image%2020230817161909.png)

-8. DO NOT OPEN THE DOWNLOADED FILE DIRECTORY, but go to the download folder and right-click the file and choose "Install Certificate" to install the cert chain to the win10 client, click next
+8. DO NOT OPEN THE DOWNLOADED FILE DIRECTORY, but go to the download folder and right-click the file and choose "Install Certificate" to install the cert chain to the win10 client, click next to start the cert import wizard
 ![image](../images/Pasted%20image%2020230817162128.png)
 ![image](../images/Pasted%20image%2020230817162159.png)